alahiff/elastic-CMS-glidein-pool/README.md

 # Elastic CMS glidein pool
 Here we create CVMFS/Frontier squids as well as a pool of CMS glideins which scales elastically.
 It has been tested on local clusters (installed using kubeadm), Google Container Engine and Azure Container Service with CRAB3 jobs.

+Note that currently we need to use privileged containers in order for CVMFS to work.
+This should be resolved once https://github.com/kubernetes/kubernetes/pull/31504 is sorted out, i.e. CVMFS could be separated out and run in different containers to the jobs.

 Firstly deploy the squids:
 ```
 $ kubectl create -f squids.yaml